Invasion of Iceland

-The invasion of Iceland (codenamed Operation Fork) by the Royal Navy and Royal Marines occurred on 10 May 1940, during World War II.
-The invasion took place because the British government feared that Iceland would be used by the Germans, who had recently overrun Denmark, which was in personal union with Iceland and which had previously been largely responsible for Iceland's foreign policy.
+The United Kingdom invaded Iceland on 10 May 1940, during World War II using its Royal Navy and Royal Marines forces.
+The operation, codenamed Operation Fork, occurred because the British government feared that Iceland would be used militarily by Nazi Germany, which had overrun Denmark a month earlier.
+Although Iceland was independently governed, it was in a personal union with Denmark, which was largely responsible for its foreign relations.
 The Government of Iceland issued a protest, charging that its neutrality had been "flagrantly violated" and "its independence infringed".

-At the start of the war, the UK imposed strict export controls on Icelandic goods, preventing profitable shipments to Germany, as part of its naval blockade.
+At the start of World War II, the UK imposed strict export controls on Icelandic goods, preventing profitable shipments to Germany, as part of its naval blockade.
 The UK offered assistance to Iceland, seeking co-operation "as a belligerent and an ally", but the Icelandic government refused and reaffirmed its neutrality.
 The German diplomatic presence in Iceland, along with the island's strategic importance, alarmed the UK government.

-After failing to persuade the Icelandic government to join the Allies, the UK invaded on the morning of 10 May 1940.
+After failing to persuade the Icelandic government to join the Allies, the UK invaded, on the morning of 10 May 1940.
 The initial force of 746 Royal Marines commanded by Colonel Robert Sturges disembarked at the capital Reykjavík.
 Meeting no resistance, the troops moved quickly to disable communication networks, secure strategic locations, and arrest German citizens.
-Requisitioning local transport, the troops moved to Hvalfjörður, Kaldaðarnes, Sandskeið, and Akranes to secure potential landing areas against the possibility of a German counterattack.
+Requisitioning local transport, the troops moved to nearby Hvalfjörður, Kaldaðarnes, Sandskeið, and Akranes to secure potential landing areas against the possibility of a German counterattack.